 I hope this letter finds you well.
 I assume you’ve been watching Game of Thrones‘s final season on HBO with the rest of us.

 I don’t want to bore you with a laundry list of my complaints about the show, but I have been disappointed in seasons 7 and 8.
-Let’s just say that I find it disappointing that the executive producers’ decision to truncate these last two seasons to just 13 episodes.
-This condensed schedule has forced the show’s writers to take numerous narrative shortcuts and make several unearned narrative leaps, all for the sake of finishing a show that no one except the executive producers were rushing to finish.
+Let’s just say that I find it inexplicable that the executive producers decided to truncate these last two seasons to just 13 episodes.
+This condensed schedule has forced the show’s writers to take numerous plot shortcuts and make several unearned narrative leaps, all for the sake of finishing a show that no one except the executive producers were rushing to be done with.

 In short, the show’s final two seasons have been utterly lacking in character development and the richness that your fictional universe contains.